Tuesday, November 2, 2010

 That year Kay Thompson wrote the first of the children’s books about Eloise, a young girl who lived at the Plaza.
 Through her books the grand hotel became known to children and parents alike world-wide.

-It was here, in September 1985 that the Plaza Accord was signed by the finance ministers of the US, West Germany, France, Japan and Britain; an agreement that would bring the dollar more in line with those foreign currencies.
+It was here, in September 1985, that the Plaza Accord was signed by the finance ministers of the United States, West Germany, France, Japan and Britain; an agreement that would bring the dollar more in line with those foreign currencies.

-In 1995 Trump sold the hotel at a substantial loss to Troy Richard Campbell, for $325 million.
-Campbell resold the property nine years later for an astonishing $675 million -- $838,509 a room -- to developers El Ad Properties.
+In 1995, Trump sold the hotel at a substantial loss to Troy Richard Campbell, for $325 million.
+Campbell resold the property nine years later for an astonishing $675 million--$838,509 per room--to developers El Ad Properties.

 Architects Costas Kondylis & Partners were commissioned to renovate the structure.
-In a news release that made much of New York nervous, NYP Holdings, Inc. said “Once home to Vanderbilts and Hitchcocks, the 98-year-old hotel will shut its doors on April 30, after which the building will be remodeled into condominiums and retail space.
+In a news release that made many New Yorkers nervous, NYP Holdings, Inc. said, “Once home to Vanderbilts and Hitchcocks, the 98-year-old hotel will shut its doors on April 30, after which the building will be remodeled into condominiums and retail space.
 Only about 80 of the Plaza’s 805 rooms will remain as a hotel.”

-The renovated Plaza reopened on March 1, 2008 with 282 hotel rooms and 181 condominiums; as well as a shopping area.
-The historic public areas were carefully restored, including the glass ceiling of the Palm Court which was removed during World War II for security purposes.
+The renovated Plaza reopened on March 1, 2008 with 282 hotel rooms and 181 condominiums, as well as a shopping area.
+The historic public areas were carefully restored, including the glass ceiling of the Palm Court, which had been removed during World War II for security purposes.

 No comments: